-The Whole School Approach (for all our children) Additional Targeted Support and Provision (for children who need support for the short or medium term) Specialist Individualised Support and Provision (for children who need support for the medium or longer term according to need) All children, regardless of their ability and/or additional needs, have full access to the curriculum.
-Areas of the curriculum are linked through a topic approach.
-Visits/Trips are planned to stimulate and engage all children Skills are developed through a creative curriculum.
-Individual Learning Plans (ILPs) are written and include curriculum based targets focused on the subjects where the child needs support.
-ILPs are reviewed termly and new targets are set.
-Small group intervention is put in place and may include: English - RWI or Fresh Start small group work.
-Additional reading sessions or tuition for spellings or writing.
-Maths - targeted work using Power Maths resources.
-Speech and Language - following the advice from the Speech and Language Therapist.
-Ongoing review of ILPs.
+The Whole School Approach (for all our childre Provision Specialist Individualised Support and Provision (for children who need support for the medium or longer term according to need) All children, regardless of the ability and/or additional needs have full access the curriculum.
+Areas of the curriculum are lithrough a topic approach.
+Visits/Trips are planned to stim and engage all children based targets focused on the subjects where the child needs support. • IEPs are reviewed termly and new targets are set. • Small group intervention is put in place and may include: English - RWI, Fresh Start, Nessy and Ongoing review of IEPs.
 Personalised timetables and activities.
 Multi agency meetings to review areas of difficulty and levels of support.
 Annual reviews to review the progress made with targets specified in an Education Health Care Plan.
-One to one personalised intervention may include: → Phonics → Speech and Language → Social and emotional support Specialist support or provision put in placed based on the advice of external professionals such as: → The Educational Psychology Service → Dyslexia Team → Occupational Therapy Service → Speech and Language Service
+One to one personalised intervention may include: → Phonics → Speech and Language → Social and emotional support Specialist support or provision put in placed based on the advice of external professionals such as: